ubaimaging/LaurdanCilia/README.md

 ## Authors

-- These algorithm has been written by Alex VALLMITJANA and the repository has been written by Bruno Schuty at the Advanced Bioimaging Unit.
+- Alex VALLMITJANA and Bruno Schuty at the Advanced Bioimaging Unit.